lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.42 Rutee joins ~    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | Rutee's title [Ex-Lens Hunter]    |

-An event will be triggered when you speak with one of the nuns at the batck of the Cresta orphanage.
+An event will be triggered when you speak with one of the nuns at the back of the Cresta orphanage.
 Select the dialogue choice "(...I didn't say goodbye to the sister...)" and Rutee will have a heart to heart with her.